"Like father, like son": Cristiano Ronaldo's son gets first Portugal team call

 Ronaldo Jr, currently developing his game at Saudi Arabian side Al-Nassr, where his father plies his trade, is set to represent his country in matches against Japan, Greece, and England, BBC reports.

-The news has stirred excitement not only in Portugal but globally, with fans dreaming of the possibility of a future where father and son might don the same national jersey side by side.
+The news has stirred excitement in Portugal and beyond, and fans are dreaming of the possibility of a future where father and son might don the same national jersey side by side.

 On Instagram, Cristiano Ronaldo reacted to the news with immense pride, posting a snapshot of the squad list with the caption, “Proud of you, son.”